GetUSGS Script using CDA

 https://www.hec.usace.army.mil/confluence/display/CCM/Setting+up+CDA+writes+and+cwms-python+on+T7s

-- create and API key for your local CDA instance.
+- Create an API key for your local CDA instance.